persello/ssc21/README.md

 ## License
 The underlying library is licensed under the MIT license.

-The playground itself, excluding the part of the before described simulation library, is copyrighted. ©2021 Riccardo Persello
+The playground itself, excluding the part of the before described simulation library, is copyrighted.
+You shall not re-submit this entry or to copy it in the context of future Swift Student Challenges, but you're free to download and use this playground for testing purposes. ©2021 Riccardo Persello